johnkaz1/Budget-Mate/README.md

 Auto-Increment IDs: Database handles unique transaction IDs tied to users ids.

 Responsive and Interactive: Frontend updates dynamically on user actions.

+In order to run you need to :
+Have Node Modules installed in to the Directory
+Create a Database (local or not)
+Run node server. js
+Run index.html

+GOOD TO GO!!!